JadAoun1/Chess-Game/README.md

      ```bash
      git clone <https://github.com/JadAoun1/Chess-Game>
      ```
-   - Open `index.html` in a browser to start the game or download the Live Serveer extension and select "Go Live".
+   - Open `index.html` in a browser to start the game or download the Live Server extension and select "Go Live".

 ---